Akash02032002/eVoting-System-using-Blockchain/README.md

 <img width="960" alt="waitingpage" src="https://github.com/user-attachments/assets/c68c3728-31ed-42bb-affe-f7dbd25ce460" />

-In this project, we introduced a blockchain-based electronic voting system that utilizes smart contracts to enable secure and cost-efficient election while guaranteeing voters privacy.
+In this my Final Year Major project, we introduced a blockchain-based electronic voting system that utilizes smart contracts to enable secure and cost-efficient election while guaranteeing voters privacy.
 Blockchain technology offers a new possibility to overcome the limitations and adoption barriers of electronic voting systems which ensures the election security